SFDC-Assets/access-control-demo/README.md

-# Devops Center Demo
+# Access Control Demos
-Sets up 2 scratch orgs to test out the configuration and deployment of code with DevOps Center!
-Run this from platformdemos.com/s/developer-demos
+Sets up multiple examples of how access controls in Salesforce works!
+Run this from platformdemos.com/s/app-dev-demos

 Created by:
-Melissa Layupen
-Jonathan Zhou
+Lakshmi Anusha Mynemi